Botox for Excessive Sweating at Medicetics, a Doctor-led clinic

-Evening Standard visit our Connaught Street clinic and get our wrinkle treatments (botox) to stop excessive sweating.
+Evening Standard visit our Connaught Street clinic and get our wrinkle treatments (BTX) to stop excessive sweating.
 Scroll down to read the article.

-If you thought the only use for Botox was helping Hollywood stars perfect their Ice Queen expressions, it turns out you’re wrong.
+If you thought the only use for BTX was helping Hollywood stars perfect their Ice Queen expressions, it turns out you’re wrong.

 In fact, jabbing doses of the stuff into your armpits can also stop you sweating — and rumor has it that all the celebs are signing up in a bid to prevent them staining their Versace dresses with sweat on the red carpet.

-Doctors have actually known about Botox’s anti-sweat properties, and have been using it to treat patients who suffer with excessive sweating (hyperhidrosis), for years.
+Doctors have actually known about BTX’s anti-sweat properties, and have been using it to treat patients who suffer with excessive sweating (hyperhidrosis), for years.

 Now, I don’t have hyperhidrosis — I can get through the day without even breaking a sweat.
 I can wear red, grey or purple without having to worry.
 But I’m also not one of those girls who can spend 30 minutes on the treadmill in the gym to end up with only a glistening brow.
 When I work out, my clothes get positively soggy and give me a work deadline or stick me on the Tube during rush hour and the droplets start to form.